uhm-whats-happening/uhm-whats-happening.github.io/index.md

 This milestone started on April 28, 2017 and ended on May 9, 2017.

 The goal of Milestone 3 was to ensure all pages interact with the Profile and Event collections appropriately.

-The profile page would pull....
-TODO: finish here
+The pages for adding and editing an event were merged into one, and security was added to prevent unauthorized users from editing non-owned events.
+The date and location picker are now fully functional.
+The profile and home pages now display events in the database, and the user can now click the event to view more information in a modal view.
+The user can now 'star' events and view their starred events.
+The profile adding/editing pages are now fully functional.

 Milestone 3 is being implemented as [What's Happening GitHub Milestone M3](https://github.com/whats-happening-uhm/whats-happening-uhm/milestone/3).